top of page

 Conclusion

-Determining if a wound bed is plagued with slough, purulence, or sometimes both can be challenging but cleansing the wound bed thoroughly before making any observations or conclusions will help to differentiate which wound type you are encountering.
+Determining if a wound bed is plagued with slough, purulence, or sometimes both can be challenging, but cleansing the wound bed thoroughly before making any observations or conclusions will help to differentiate which wound type you are encountering.
+Slough will always show signs of stringy textures, yellow coloring, and will be more granular after cleansing.
+Purulence will always emit an odor after cleansing and will show signs of infection and erythema.

 When in doubt, consult with the Cork Medical wound care team for further evaluation.
 Contact us at 866.551.2580 or complete our request form.

-20,156 views
+22,625 views

 bottom of page